ender-js/Ender/README.md

 ---------------------------
 Before you do anything, you're going to need to install Ender.
 Ender is built with NodeJS and leverages NPM heavily for all that slick package management.
 What this means is that to use Ender you're going to first need to have both [NodeJS](http://nodejs.org) and [NPM](https://github.com/isaacs/npm) installed (if you haven't already).

-Once you've gotten those, simply run:
+Once you have those, simply run:

     $ npm install ender

-    //or if you're a boss and you're using the latest npm 1.0 rc:
+or if you're a boss (you know you are) and you're using the latest npm 1.0 rc:

     $ npm install ender -g

-This will install Ender as a command line tool.
+This will install Ender as a CLI (command line) tool.
 So let's get to it...

 BUILD METHODS
 -------------

 Ender provides a whole slew of methods for building, updating, and sliming down your libraries.
 Let's take a look...

-<h3>Build (-b, build)</h3>
+<h3>Build (<code>-b, build</code>)</h3>

 As the name suggests, <code>build</code> is responsible for building your libraries.
-You might say, it's the bread and butter.
-O_O...
-To use it, simply navigate to the directory you would like to build into and run something like:
+To use it, navigate to the directory you would like to build into and run something like:

-    $ ender build scriptjs qwery underscore...
+    $ ender build scriptjs qwery underscore

-Notice when building you can include as many packages as you like.
-This will generate three things of interest to you: an uncompressed ender.js file, a compressed ender.min.js, and a node_modules dir (if there wasn't already one present).
+When building you can include as many packages as you like.
+This will generate three things of interest to you:

+  - an uncompressed ender.js file,
+  - a compressed ender.min.js
+  - a node_modules dir (if there wasn't already one present).

-With build, the ender.js files will include all packages inlined for her development pleasure.
+With <code>build</code>, the ender.js files will include all packages inlined for his development pleasure.

 *note: The node_modules folder is the directory NPM uses for installing packages.
 Keeping this makes building your ender files faster, but is otherwise optional.
 If you'd prefer to have this directory cleaned up after your build checkout the <code>just</code> method below.*

-<h3>Just (-j, just)</h3>
+<h3>Just (<code>-j, just</code>)</h3>

-The <code>just</code> method is exactly the same as build, except it will remove the *node-modules* folder after it has completed building.
-Use this if you don't plan on rebuilding ender very often or are worried about directory sizes.
+The <code>just</code> method is exactly the same as build, except it will remove the *node_modules* folder after it has completed building.
+Use this if you don't plan on rebuilding ender very often or are worried about directory sizes on your machine.
 Using <code>just</code>, looks like:

     $ ender just scriptjs qwery underscore

-This will generate only an uncompressed ender.js file and a compressed ender.min.js file.
+This will generate

+  - an uncompressed ender.js file
+  - a compressed ender.min.js file.

-*note: <code>just</code> will completely remove the node_modules folder itself... think "rm -rf"... so use at your own risk*
+*note: <code>just</code> will completely remove the node_modules folder itself... think <code>rm -rf</code>... so use at your own risk*

-<h3>Async (-a, async)</h3>
+<h3>Async (<code>-a, async</code>)</h3>

 The <code>async</code> method generates a library which asynchronously loads its packages using script.js.
-This is clutch when trying to cut down on initial page loads.
+This is *clutch* when trying to cut down on initial page loads.
 To build an async library, run something like:

     $ ender async domready qwery underscore

-Each package is then loaded using script.js's "new school" style of loading and given a special 'ender' event which you can later hook into by using Ender's <code>ready</code> method -- check it out below:
+Each package is then loaded using [script.js](https://github.com/ded/script.js)'s "new school" style of loading and given a special 'ender' event which you can later hook into by using Ender's <code>ready</code> method -- check it out below:

     $.ready('ender', function() {
       //all ender packages have loaded async...